alienresident/style-tiles/README.md

-#Sassy Style Tiles#
+#Sassy Style Tiles
-### Create HTML and CSS Style Tiles with Sass & Compass ###
+### Create HTML and CSS Style Tiles with Sass & Compass
 **This is currently under development and is still very alpha!** Feedback is very welcome!

-## Background ##
+## Background
 I loved Samantha Warren's idea of [style tiles](http://styletil.es/).
 It seemed like the best answer to moving away from time-draining pixel perfect comps.
 However, as I'm designing in the browser more and more I didn't want to go back into pixel based AdobeLand — Photoshop or Fireworks.
 Especially now that I am doing  Responsive Web Design, I wanted to be designing in CSS and HTML.
 I thought this would be a perfect project for Sass and Compass.
-So here's style tiles in HTML & CSS!
+So here's Sass-ified style tiles in HTML & CSS!
 It's still a work in progress and I am open to ideas how to improve it.

-## Design Philosophy ##
+## Design Philosophy
 Style Tiles should be extremely easily deployed (i.e. easy to send to the client and easy for them to view).

-#### Build for rapid iteration ####
+#### Build for rapid iteration

-+ Everything should be changeable using sass variables
++ Use sass variables where possible
-+ No need to edit the HTML
++ Shouldn’t need to edit the HTML
-+ Copy should also be variables (where possible—links don't work)  using the CSS `content: ""` property with  `:before` or `:after` pseudo classes
++ Copy should also be variables
++ One file to control each iteration

-#### Use only HTML and CSS where possible ####
+#### Use only HTML and CSS where possible

 + No server-side technologies
-+ Modern browser support only (this isn't production code)
++ Modern browser support only (not production code)
 + Simple & clean HTML5
 + Use CSS3 selectors and pseudo-classes (avoid classes or ids)

 Style Tiles should be deployable as simple HTML and CSS (perhaps JavaScript if there's becomes a good reason).
 Style Tiles should be able to run in any folder on a desktop or any web server.
 Style Tiles need to be viewed in modern browsers: Firefox and Webkit based browsers.
 Wherever possible I am using CSS rather than some server solution.
 Therefore can't be reliant on any server side technologies.

-## How It Works ##
+## How It Works
 There's an index page that links to the 3 version pages.
 Each page has it's own stylesheet.
 The HTML is the exactly the same expect for the stylesheet link.

-### Deploying the Styles Tiles ###
+### Deploying the Styles Tiles
 You can zip up all the html files and the css folder folder with the images.
 By Default all the images will be inlined in the stylesheets.
 However if you don't want to inline your images.
 Set `$inline-images` to `false` in the sass/core/\_variables.scss and include the images folder.

-### Adding more Versions ###
+### Adding more Versions
 More pages can be easily added by duplicating these files

 + v3.html to v4.html